Chronic repetitive use or direct trauma can cause distal radioulnar joint (DRUJ) instability and/or arthritis.

-The distal radioulnar joint (DRUJ) is a joint that is located between the ulnar head and the sigmoid notch of the radius.
+The distal radioulnar joint (DRUJ) is located between the ulnar head and the sigmoid notch of the radius.
 It is stabilized by various ligaments and the TFCC (triangular fibrocartilage complex).
 It can become unstable most commonly after distal radius fractures or TFCC tears (“See TFCC tear” for more information).
-Some symptoms that are associated with this is pain with forearm rotation, crepitus, snapping/clicking sensation, and decreased grip strength.
+Some symptoms associated with this condition are pain with forearm rotation, crepitus, snapping/clicking sensation and decreased grip strength.
 Radiographs can help diagnose your condition by showing widening at the DRUJ or ulnar head subluxation.
 Sometimes more advanced imaging is also used to evaluate the injury.
 This may be treated in a variety of ways depending on whether your injury is acute or chronic.
 Sometimes simple immobilization will be sufficient, while other times operative intervention may be necessary.